jshimkoski/component-library/docs/TreeView.md

 - **Appropriate Labels**: Use concise, clear labels for tree items
 - **Icon Usage**: Use icons that clearly communicate the item type or purpose
 - **Keyboard Navigation**: The component supports keyboard navigation for accessibility
+- **Action vs Navigation**: For parent items that should only expand/collapse, don't specify a `to`, `href`, or other action properties

 ## Accessibility